-Ballasting and deballasting is very essential in ships.
-It is an operation keenly supervised by ship officers to maintain the vessel’s stability.
+Ballasting and deballasting are very essential in ships.
+It is an operation keenly supervised by the ship officers to maintain the vessel’s stability.

 This is very crucial.
-It keeps the ship upright by compensating the distribution of weights.
+It keeps the ship upright by compensating for the distribution of weights.

 By gravity or pumps?